nizardrou/Variant-Detection-and-Annotation-workshop/README.md

 ```

 Before running the script, let's take a few minutes to decipher what the flags that we have passed to the quality trimming tool FastP mean.
 To do that, run `fastp --help` on the command line (make sure that you have loaded or installed fastp first otherwise you will get a "command not found" error).

+Can you find out why we instructed FastP to only use 16 CPUs (and not 28) even though our machine has 28 CPUs available?
 ```
 module purge
 module load all